nankasuisui/characount-mod/README.md

 # VSCode - characount-mod README

-This is a simple extension modified VSCode-WordCount.
+This is a simple extension modified from VSCode-WordCount.